Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Sensitivity

 \subsection{Optical Absorption and Mechanical Loss in Coatings}

-The optical coatings of the end test masses (ETMs) play a decisive role in setting both the quantum- and thermal-noise limits of the interferometer.
-Two major loss mechanisms—optical absorption and mechanical loss—must be simultaneously minimized to achieve the target sensitivity in the sub-hertz regime.
+The optical coatings of the end test masses play a decisive role in determining both the quantum-noise and thermal-noise performance of the interferometer.
+To achieve the target sensitivity of CHRONOS in the sub-hertz band, two coating properties must be simultaneously optimized: optical absorption and mechanical loss.
+Optical absorption reduces the effective cavity finesse and circulating optical power, while mechanical loss directly contributes to coating Brownian thermal noise.

+Recent advances in crystalline mirror coatings have significantly improved the prospects for cryogenic precision interferometry by reducing coating thermal noise, which has become one of the fundamental limitations of ultrastable optical cavities.
+Previous studies demonstrated that substrate-transferred AlGaAs crystalline coatings simultaneously achieve ultra-low mechanical dissipation and sufficiently low optical loss in cryogenic silicon cavities, overcoming the performance limitations of conventional amorphous dielectric coatings~\cite{Lee2025PRL}.
+In particular, a fractional frequency instability of $2.5\times10^{-17}$ at an averaging time of 10~s was achieved, corresponding to more than a tenfold reduction in the coating mechanical loss factor.
+These results establish crystalline coatings as a promising technology for next-generation cryogenic optical systems operating at the $10^{-18}$ stability level.
+Such developments are directly relevant to gravitational-wave detectors such as CHRONOS, where minimizing coating thermal noise is essential for realizing the target sensitivity in the sub-Hz frequency band.

+In CHRONOS, suppression of optical absorption is pursued through the development of advanced low-loss mirror coatings.
+Plasma-enhanced chemical vapor deposition (PECVD) SiN and SiON multilayers have demonstrated mechanical-loss angles approaching $10^{-5}$ at 100~Hz and room temperature~\cite{Pan2018_SiN_Chao,Chao2023_SiON}.
+However, their optical absorption remains higher than desired for sub-hertz operation.
+To address this issue, low-pressure chemical vapor deposition (LPCVD) coatings are being investigated as a promising alternative, offering the potential to reduce optical absorption while preserving low mechanical loss.
+A detailed study of LPCVD absorption properties is presented in V.~Kumar \textit{et al.}~\cite{Vivek:inprep}.
+For the present design study, low-loss SiN/SiON coating technologies are adopted as a realistic baseline, while ongoing LPCVD developments are expected to further improve optical performance.
+Future implementation of crystalline coatings could provide an additional reduction in coating thermal noise while maintaining the high reflectivity required for quantum-noise-limited operation.

+Such developments are particularly relevant for future cryogenic gravitational-wave detectors, where coating thermal noise is expected to become an important sensitivity limitation.
+Although further work is required to scale crystalline coatings to larger optics, the demonstrated optical-loss and scattering performance already satisfies requirements comparable to those considered in this study.
+Furthermore, because the beam radius required for CHRONOS is substantially smaller than that of kilometer-scale interferometers such as LIGO, the current limitations associated with large-aperture crystalline mirrors are less severe.
+Crystalline mirror technologies therefore represent a promising candidate for future upgrades of CHRONOS and other cryogenic sub-Hz gravitational-wave observatories.